Azure/SQL-Connectivity-Checker/README.md

 # AzureSQLConnectivityChecker

 This PowerShell script will run some connectivity checks from this machine to the server and database.
-- Supports Single, Elastic Pools and Managed Instance (please provide FQDN, MI public endpoint is supported).
+- Supports Single, Elastic Pools, Managed Instance and SQL Data Warehouse (please provide FQDN, MI public endpoint is supported).
-- Supports Azure Synapse / Azure SQL Data Warehouse (\*.sql.azuresynapse.net / \*.database.windows.net).
 - Supports Public Cloud (\*.database.windows.net), Azure China (\*.database.chinacloudapi.cn) and Azure Germany (\*.database.cloudapi.de).
+- Also supports SQL on-demand (\*.ondemand.sql.azuresynapse.net or \*.ondemand.database.windows.net).

 **In order to run it you need to:**
 1. Open Windows PowerShell ISE in Administrator mode